In-Context Learning for MIMO Equalization Using Transformer-Based Sequence Models: Conclusion

 \section{Conclusion}

 In this paper, we have presented the idea of using a pre-trained transformer-based model to implement a direct mapping between an input determined by pilots and received data signals and an output given by equalized data symbols.
 Specifically, the equalizer produces a soft estimate of the transmitted signal via in-context learning (ICL) without requiring any explicit adaptation of its operation to changing channel conditions.
 One of the main conclusions of this study is that, given a sufficiently diverse data set during pre-training, ICL can approach the optimal MMSE equalizer, exhibiting a threshold behavior.
-Interesting open problems include the development of a generalization analysis; a comparison with meta-learning algorithms, which may reveal interesting trade-offs between complexity and efficiency; and a study of ICL in the context of other applications of LLMs to communication systems (see, e.g., \cite{wang2022transformer,maatouk2023large}).
+Interesting open problems include the development of a generalization analysis and a study of ICL in the context of other applications of LLMs to communication systems (see, e.g., \cite{wang2022transformer,maatouk2023large}).